 You should be able to go home the same day, after you have recovered from the anaesthetic and passed urine.

-You should be able to go back to work the day after the cystoscopy unless you are told otherwise.
-Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
+You should be able to return to work the day after the cystoscopy unless you are told otherwise.
+With regular exercise should help you to return to normal activities as soon as possible.
+Before you start exercising, ask the healthcare team or your GP for advice.

-A member of the team will tell you what was found during the cystoscopy and will discuss with you any treatment or follow-up you need.
+In addition, the healthcare team will tell you what was found during the cystoscopy and discuss with you any treatment or follow-up you need.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.